 Resilience tends to be lowest among people who are isolated or lonely.

-Being more open about mental health requires employers become more open to conventional and non-conventional ways people address mental-health challenges, according to Shannon Reed, HR Manager of Revere Plastics Systems.
+Being more open about mental health requires employers to become more open to conventional and non-conventional ways people address mental-health challenges, according to Shannon Reed, HR Manager of Revere Plastics Systems.
 Shutterstock image

 “You can’t take a pill for loneliness,” says Dr. Sheria Robinson-Lane in an interview in Bridge Magazine.